jfcross4/kaggle_NCAA/readme.md

 Mgames = match_dolphin_to_games(submission_file, dolphin_ratings)
 ```

 You can use Dolphin's ratings to making predictions by taking the difference in ratings between the two teams and treating that difference as a z-score.
-Using that z-score and a standard normal table, you can produce a probabiity.
+Using that z-score and a standard normal table, you can produce a probability.
 To do this in R, create the function *dolphin_pred*

 ```r
 dolphin_pred <- function(team1rating, team2rating){